Debromoaplysiatoxin: Synthesis

 Because of the sterically complex and particular molecular structure, debromoaplysiatoxin is an attractive target for total synthesis.
 This compound combines spiro acetal, hemiacetal and diolide functionalities, which result in peculiar biological activities.
-To this date, only Yoshita Kishi's approach to synthesize debromoaplysiatoxin from scratch was found to be effective.
+To this date, only Yoshito Kishi's approach to synthesize debromoaplysiatoxin from scratch was found to be effective.

 At first, a specific sulfone is formed in 22 steps of common chemistry.
 This sulfone is coupled with a straightforward epoxide that originates from optically active starting materials.
 This coupling reaction is most efficient when the sulfone is transformed into a dianion with n-butyllithium, followed by exposure to the epoxide.
 Hereby, a diastereomeric mixture of sulfones is formed.
 After reductive desulfurization and methylation, the formation of a cyclohexylidene side group can be achieved.
 This intermediate can be converted into a terminal epoxide by usage of classical synthetical operations, such as introducing acetic acid or substitution reactions with tosylates.
 Next, a dithiane derived anion interacts to form an alcohol.

-The following step involves introducing an acidic sidechain on the C.9 hydroxyl group.
+The following step involves introducing an acidic sidechain on the C9 hydroxyl group.
 This carboxylic, acidic side group is made of xylose and arabidose.
-The introduction is realized by protecting the C.29 and C.30 hydroxylgroups with respectively p-methoxybenzyl (MPM) and benzyloxymethyl (BOM), activating the sidechain with acid chloride, and subsequently replacing the C.30 protecting group with a more stable one, tert-butyldiphenylsilyl (TBDPS).
+The introduction is realized by protecting the C29 and C30 hydroxyl groups with respectively p-methoxybenzyl (MPM) and benzyloxymethyl (BOM), activating the sidechain with acid chloride, and subsequently replacing the C30 protecting group with a more stable one, tert-butyldiphenylsilyl (TBDPS).
 Thereafter, the carboxylic acid can successfully attach to the backbone by esterification.
-In order to produce the primary alcohol, it is necessary to adjust the protecting group of the C.30 once again, back to BOM.
+In order to produce the primary alcohol, it is necessary to adjust the protecting group of the C30 once again, back to BOM.

-Although it would seem more logical to esterify the C.29 with a Blaise reaction first, the yield of this idea has shown to be insufficient.
-Therefore, the β-keto thioester is formed out of the alcohol by a quadruplet of reactions with respectively N,N′-dicyclohexylcarbodiimide (DCC), N-chlorosuccinimide (NCS), sodium chlorite and 1,1'-carbonyldiimidazole (CDI).
+Although it would seem more logical to esterify the C29 with a Blaise reaction first, the yield of this idea has shown to be insufficient.
+Therefore, the β-keto thioester is formed out of the alcohol by a quadruplet of reactions with respectively N,-dicyclohexylcarbodiimide (DCC), N-chlorosuccinimide (NCS), sodium chlorite and 1,1'-carbonyldiimidazole (CDI).
 With 2,3-dichloro-5,6-dicyano-1,4-benzoquinone (DDQ) treatment, this β-keto thioester can be converted into an unstable diol, which is the acyclic precursor of the end product.

-In order to introduce the ring system that characterizes debromoaplysiotoxin in this molecule, hemiketal formation must be achieved between the C.7 ketone and the C.11 hydroxygroup, after which lactone formation can seal the deal.
+In order to introduce the ring system that characterizes debromoaplysiotoxin in this molecule, hemiketal formation must be achieved between the C7 ketone and the C11 hydroxy group, after which lactone formation can seal the deal.
 This can be achieved by a method called macrolactonization.